 In February 1776, recent English immigrant Thomas Paine published a pamphlet as influential as any ever written on American soil, arguing for Americans to break from Britain and form their own country.
 He was part of the English Whig faction that had long resisted absolute, centralized power, especially from the monarchy or royal ministers.
 Paine, a former corset-maker and customs official, suggested a decentralized system similar to how the country would be set up in its first decade under the Articles of Confederation (Chapter 10).

-Breaking away from Britain altogether had seemed preposterous just a year before, but Paine had the courage to say publicly what many had already been thinking in the back of their minds: ‘Tis Time To Part.
+Breaking away from Britain altogether had seemed preposterous just a year before, but Paine had the audacity to say publicly what many had already been thinking in the back of their minds: ‘Tis Time To Part.
 Paine claimed that everyone he overheard or spoke to thought nationhood was inevitable in America; it was just a matter of when not if.
-Washington was already moving in that direction while fighting the British and King George’s rude rebuttal of the Olive Branch Petition solidified the idea of independence in many people’s minds because the King himself suggested that it was already happening.
+Washington was already moving in that direction while fighting the British and King George’s rebuttal of the Olive Branch Petition solidified the idea of independence in many people’s minds because the King himself suggested that it was already happening.